Hedging with Tradoor (Perpetual futures)

 ### • With Hedging on Tradoor

-We use 5,000 USDT as collateral and open a short position for 1,000 TON (assuming TON = $5).
+We use 5,000 USDT as collateral and open a short position for 1,000 GRAM (assuming GRAM = $5).
 No leverage is used in this example, but it can be adjusted according to your risk tolerance.

 For a short hedge, set the stop-loss at the upper bound of your LP range ($5.5 from the [example](#example) above) to cap losses if price rises.
 Optionally set a take-profit at the lower bound ($4.5) to lock in hedge gains as your LP exits the range on the downside.

-After the TON price drops to $4 you withdraw ≈2,040 TON from TONCO.
+After the GRAM price drops to $4 you withdraw ≈2,040 GRAM from TONCO.
 But since TON’s price dropped, the short position you opened on Tradoor became a profitable trade for you.
 You should profit 1,000 USDT *(1,000\*1)* after closing the short position and withdraw initial 5,000 USDT collateral back.

 You have to pay $4.5 service fee (0.09% of the position size).